googlecodelabs/tools/FORMAT-GUIDE.md

     Many participants are not fully committed to completing a codelab when they start it.
 One of the ways that we can keep them in our codelab is by giving them accurate estimates about how much additional effort is required to complete the codelab at each step.

     In order to add this feature to your codelab, simply annotate each step in your codelab doc with a Duration: which uses **dark grey 1 **text.
-For example:

-        **Get the sample code**
-        Duration: 2:00

     That's it.
 The codelab framework will do everything else for you.
 If you forget to annotate a step with a duration, the default is 1:00.
 Also, if the last step of your codelab is just a congratulations page, you should set the duration of that step to **0**.